3 Zhun1 屯

 The 3rd line

-Text: (The subject is in a state of) chasing a deer with no guide, and entering the forest; a gentleman evaluates (the situation); it is better to give up, as going forward will be resented.
+The subject is in a state of chasing (即) a deer with no guide, and entering the forest.
+A gentleman evaluates the situation and realises that he had better give up, as going forward will be resented (吝).

 A hunter is running after his prey; he enters a forest but has no guide.
 The forest is dim, obscure, full of uncertainty; he should carefully consider the situation.
 The outcome is clear and depends on whether or not he is willing to accept the situation and give up.